mailpile/www.mailpile.is/blog/2014-06-03_Mailpile_Alpha_II.md

 But you're hungry now, and it's high time for another appetizer.
 So without further ado, we present **Mailpile Alpha II - The Dogfood Edition!**
 Yummy!
-This savoury mass of source code has been tagged in Github ([release 0.2.0](https://github.com/pagekite/Mailpile/releases)) and we have updated our [live demos](/demos/).
+This savoury mass of source code has been tagged in GitHub ([release 0.2.0](https://github.com/pagekite/Mailpile/releases)) and we have updated our [live demos](/demos/).
 It's a little hard to summarize what all has changed (it would be easier to summarize what